Logo BusinessBecause - The business school voice

 If you’ve heard the phrase ‘a problem shared is a problem halved’, then you’ll understand why peer support groups or community networks are popular at business school.

-London Business School runs an annual student-led Mental Health Action Week, which works to encourage students to be open about their mental health and signposts places of support.
+London Business School (LBS) runs an annual student-led Mental Health Action Week, which works to encourage students to be open about their mental health and signposts places of support.

-4. Try out new forms of exercise
+5. Try out new forms of exercise

+This will come as no surprise: exercise can make a real difference to your mental health.
 Physical activity has been linked to improved self-esteem, better sleep, improved mood, and reduced stress and anxiety.

 At London Business School, the Men’s Rugby Club has previously led the Mental Health Action Week, encouraging students to use physical activity to improve mental wellbeing.